Story highlights

 Pope Francis has made concerted efforts to heal the breach, telling Patriarch Kyril in 2014 that “I’ll go wherever you want.
 You call me and I’ll go.”

 Both sides apparently consider Cuba neutral ground.
-Kirill is there for an official visit; Francis flew to Mexico, where he will spend five days.
-He received an exuberant and festive welcome Friday evening.
+Kyril will be there for an official visit; Francis will fly off later that day for Mexico, where he will spend six days.

 A joint news release from the Holy See and the Patriarchate of Moscow said Francis and Kyril will have a “personal conversation” at Jose Marti International Airport in Havana and will conclude their meeting by signing a joint declaration.